pyk595/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

-* Parameters can be in any order.<br>
+* User input can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If an input is expected only once in for a specific command, but you specified it multiple times, only the last occurrence of the input will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * Dates should be in "YYYY-MM-DD" format, unless stated otherwise.
 Single digits should be zero padded.<br>
   e.g. `2022-05-17`, `2021-01-01` and `2011-10-10` are in the correct format, while `2022-5-17` and `2021-1-1` are in the wrong format.
+* `INDEX` used in the different commands refer to the index number shown in the displayed person list.

+  ❗The `INDEX` must be a positive integer i.e. 1,2,3,...

 </div>